Influencer Repeatedly Punches Sick Old Man

 why is this news?

-The Indian stock market, as we speak, and I just checked it before getting on this podcast,
+The Indian stock market, as we speak, and I just checked it before getting on this podcast

 is up 2,000 points today.
+So

 not only is this not seen as a bad thing,

-I think it's, you see, it's quite rewarding, actually.
+I think it's

+quite rewarding, actually.
 I think its respect has gone up in the eyes of other billionaires.

 Crypto plutocrat buys banana news now.
+And,

-extent of idiocy which money can buy.
+the extent of idiocy which money can buy.
+And

-an excellent contribution to this
+an excellent contribution to

-Um, it's entitled Comedian.
+It's entitled Comedian.

-Um, I don't know what kind of jokes that comedian would tell, presumably a deeply personal show about how it feels to be strapped to a wall if you're a banana, not necessarily laugh out loud, funny, and mook, but moving if a little bit contrived.
+I don't know what kind of jokes that comedian would tell, presumably a deeply personal show about how it feels to be strapped to a wall if you're a banana.

 Obviously, you know, this art, the art itself is not worth $6.2 million.

-The idea is not worth 6.2 million dollars but what is worth 6.2 million dollars to a crypto wanker is being seen to spend 6.2 million dollars for no reason other than to show people that you are prepared to spend 6.2 million dollars for no reason that that in the crypto world is a bargain i'd say that's probably even worth 7.2 million dollars
+to a crypto wanker is being seen to spend $6.2 million for no reason other than to show people that you are prepared to spend $6.2 million for no reason.

-It has confirmed my deeply held belief that crypto guys really don't understand art or money.
+I mean, it's extraordinary.
+It has confirmed my deeply deeply held belief that crypto guys really don't understand art or money.

 On the other hand, maybe he just bought a bunch of NFT apes and he needed something to feed them.

-I thought the idea of a banana might be.
+The idea of a banana might be.

 This is a really good, really good strategy, Alice, to feed NFT apes with a real banana.

 Well, is it a real banana or is it the concept of a banana in a particular place?
+Apparently, you get a certificate.
+You don't get the actual banana.

 You get a certificate saying you own the idea of the banana.

-And then also you do get a banana and some duct tape as a sort of a starter kit to making your own.
+you do get a banana and some duct tape as a sort of a starter kit to making your own.

 One of the people involved in the auction said it's an artwork that's a perfect representation of the times that we're living in.
+Never a truer word spoken because we we live in stupid times, really

-With that money, with the $6.2 million, I reckon you could buy at least 60 million bananas and half a million rolls of gasoline in
+I reckon you could buy at least 60 million bananas and half a million rolls of gas

 get a

+bulk discount.
 It is all about context, though, Andy.

-Like, I've been at the airport with a hungry toddler.
+Like, I've been at the airport with a hungry toddler, I would have paid $62 million

 for a banana at that point.

-ceiling of the Sistine Chapel and thinking, what will art be a couple of hundred years from now?
+Can Can you imagine painting the ceiling of the Sistine Chapel and thinking, what will art be a couple of hundred years from now?

 Poor old Michelangelo spent four years up a fing scaffold painting plunkers on a ceiling when he could have just nailed a courgette to a baguette and taken the rest of the decade off.